camerling/raspbian_dynhost/README.md

 This one works and has been tested.

-There is no simple quotes >'< because it brings problems when manipulating this script between OSs' (Win, linux ...)
+There is no simple quotes >'< because it brings problem when manipulating this script between OSs' (Win, linux ...)

-Create the dynhost entrry in OVH service for the host you need.
+Create the dynhost entry in OVH service for the host you need.

 ex: http://api.yoursupersite.com